gagneurlab/FRASER/README.md

 ## What's new

-FRASER 2.0, an improved version of FRASER that uses the Intron Jaccard Index as its splice metric instead of FRASER's previous three metrics, is now available and used by default (version 1.99.0 and above).
+FRASER 2.0, an improved version of FRASER that uses the Intron Jaccard Index as its splice metric instead of FRASER's previous three metrics along with some other parameter optimizations of pseudocount, filtering settings and default delta cutoff, is now available and used by default (version 1.99.0 and above).
+To change the splice metric, set `fitMetrics(fds)` to one or more of the metrics specified in `FRASER::psiTypes`.
+For FRASER 2.0 and the Intron Jaccard Index, the new default delta cutoff is 0.1 instead of the previous value of 0.3.
+When using the 3 previous metrics, the delta cutoff should therefore be manually set to 0.3 during results extraction, e.g. `results(fds, deltaPsiCutoff=0.3,...)`.

 The manuscript describing these changes in more detail will be available soon.

 ## Installation